Speaking Up About Gym Accessibility

 Clear Layouts

 Wide pathways, well-organised equipment, and easy-to-read signage make a massive difference.
-Imagine walking into a gym where every section is clearly labelled; cardio, free weights, stretching area etc. And where maps are displayed on the walls, available on an app, or even accessible via QR codes on the equipment.
+Imagine walking into a gym where every section is clearly labeled—cardio, free weights, stretching area, etc. And where maps are displayed on the walls, available on an app, or even accessible via QR codes on the equipment.

 Noise Limiting Areas